metalbear-co/mirrord.dev/content/docs/overview/faq.md

 mirrord works by creating an agent on a privileged pod in the remote cluster that accesses another pod's namespaces (read more about it [here](https://metalbear.co/blog/getting-started-with-ephemeral-containers/)).
 If you can't give your end users permissions to create privileged pods, we suggest trying out [mirrord for Teams]({{< ref "/docs/teams/introduction" >}} "mirrord for Teams").
-It adds a Kubernetes operator that acts as a control plane for mirrord clients, and lets them work with mirrord without creating privileged pods themselves. priveleged pods, but now only *it* will be able to do it, instead of any user.
+It adds a Kubernetes operator that acts as a control plane for mirrord clients, and lets them work with mirrord without creating privileged pods themselves.
 If mirrord for Teams doesn't work for you either, [let us know](hello@metalbear.co) and we'll try to figure a solution that matches your security policies.

 ## Can I use mirrord with Openshift?